GregRbs92/doctissimo/README.md

 ### Installation

 This project is dockerized and the different containers are managed thanks to Docker Compose.
-Therefore, after cloning this project, you only have to run the following command:
+Therefore, after cloning this project, you only have to run the following commands:
 ```
+# Install the dependencies
+composer install

+# Launch the containers
 sudo docker-compose up
 ```